 The great museums of London are all free; explore dinosaurs in the Natural History Museum, learn about British and world history at the British Museum and wander around the beautiful exhibitions at the Victoria and Albert Museum.
 The Science Museum is also a great choice for those with children.

-Natural History Museum – Located on Crowell Road, the gorgeous Hintze Hall houses a massive T.rex dinosaur fossil along with 36 galleries sharing the history of living things through exhibitions and artefacts.
-This museum is open from 10am to 5.30pm and either arrive early and visit after 3pm to avoid the crowds and school trips.
+Natural History Museum – Located on Crowell Road, the gorgeous Hintze Hall houses a massive T.rex dinosaur fossil along with 36 galleries sharing the history of living things through exhibitions and artifacts.
+This museum is open from 10 am to 5.30 pm and either arrive early or visit after 3pm to avoid the crowds and school trips.

-The British Museum – This is the world’s oldest national public museum, displaying art, literature and artefacts showcasing the story of human history.
-The museum is open from 10am to 5pm and is located in Greet Russell Street, a short walk from Tottenham Court Road, Holborn, Russell Square and Goodge Street underground stations.
+The British Museum – This is the world’s oldest national public museum, displaying art, literature, and artifacts showcasing the story of human history.
+The museum is open from 10am to 5pm and is located in Great Russell Street, a short walk from Tottenham Court Road, Holborn, Russell Square, and Goodge Street underground stations.

 National Gallery – A world-class art museum with some of the best paintings in the world on display from a range of famous painters.
-Located on Trafalgar Square and open from 10am to 6pm.
+Located in Trafalgar Square and is open from 10am to 6pm.

-Science museum – There are lots of science discoveries to be had in this Science museum, with many attractions for both children and adults.
+Science museum – There are lots of scientific discoveries to be had in this Science museum, with many attractions for both children and adults.
 The museum can be found on Exhibition Road and is open from 10am to 6pm.

 Tate Britain – Located at Millbank, Tate Britain is open from 10am to 6pm, offering sculptors from Henry Moore and diverse paintings.